centrifugal/centrifuge-ios/README.md

 ## License

-CentrifugoiOS is available under the MIT license.
+CentrifugeiOS is available under the MIT license.
 See the LICENSE file for more info.